ezsolti/RFP/README.md

 # Reaktorfysik med python

-This repo contains the material developped for an introductory reactor physics course given at Uppsala University (further info on the course [here](https://www.uu.se/utbildning/utbildningar/selma/kurser/?kKod=1FA456&lasar=21%2F22&typ=1)).
+This repo contains the material developed for an introductory reactor physics course given at Uppsala University (further info on the course [here](https://www.uu.se/utbildning/utbildningar/selma/kurser/?kKod=1FA456&lasar=21%2F22&typ=1)).

 The course gives an overview of